 4. Strengthen Connections

 Humans need connection with others to thrive.
-Many substitutes for connection exist in today’s technological world, making it easier not to prioritize quality in-person relationships and to hide imperfections and needs, which many men already struggle with.
-This lifestyle can lead to feelings of isolation, unbelonging, and fraud.
+Many substitutes for connection exist in today’s technological world, making it harder to prioritize quality in-person relationships.
+Technology also makes it easy to hide imperfections and needs.
+This lifestyle can lead to feelings of isolation, lack of belonging, and fraud.

 Take the risk of being vulnerable.
-As leading researcher Brené Brown has discovered, vulnerability fights shame and leads to connection.
 Open up to others, be authentic, and attempt to repair broken relationships.
+Form new friendships with people who will support your sobriety.
 Even if things don’t turn out the way you hope, you’ll still grow.